yianzhou/yianzhou.github.io/_posts/apple/2021-03-04-computer-network.md

 ### Reliable Data Transfer

+We should keep in mind that reliable data transfer can be provided by link-, network-, transport-, or application-layer protocols.

 The TCP timer management procedures use only a single retransmission **timer**, even if there are multiple transmitted but not yet acknowledged segments.
 It is helpful to think of the timer as being associated with the oldest unacknowledged segment.

 Whenever the timeout event occurs, TCP retransmits the not-yet-acknowledged segment with the smallest sequence number, sets the next timeout interval to twice the previous value.
 Thus, the intervals grow exponentially after each retransmission.
 However, whenever the timer is started after either of the two other events (that is, data received from application above, and ACK received), the `TimeoutInterval` is derived from the most recent values of `EstimatedRTT` and `DevRTT`.